-In the not-too-distant future, we’ll be heading back into the central business districts in our cities, frequenting many of the downtown restaurants, shops, and offices that have sat largely vacant during the pandemic.
-At this moment, we have a fantastic opportunity to reimagine the ground floor of our cities — reinventing these sidewalk-facing storefronts as multi-use destinations that serve the community, not just single-use spaces that cater solely to the daytime workforce.
+The resultant patchwork of activity and dormancy signals our hesitancy to return to city life as we once knew it.
+Perhaps this hesitancy is coming from a place of anxiety, but perhaps — more optimistically— we’re collectively figuring out how we want to shape our cities of the future.
+At this moment, we still have a fantastic opportunity to reimagine the ground floor of our cities — reinventing these sidewalk-facing storefronts as multiuse destinations that serve the community, not just single-use spaces that cater solely to the daytime workforce.

 In thinking about how these spaces might be programmed, we can approach this challenge in two operational ways: 1) an “inside-out” approach, which extends the workplace out to the street and 2) an “outside-in” approach, which brings the community in.

-The “Inside Out” approach
+The “Inside Out” Approach

 Like the Storefront, the Pop-Up is a public-private interface at the street level, but not necessarily contiguous with the workplace, and not as overtly branded.
 These spaces contain “look-and-feel” elements from the primary workplace and might even be in service of workplace operations.
-For example, a company could roll out an open-to-the-public restaurant whose design references elements of the workplace, but whose kitchen also remotely services culinary operations at the main office.3.
-The Experience.
+For example, a company could roll out an open-to-the-public restaurant whose design references elements of the workplace, but whose kitchen also remotely services culinary operations at the main office.

 The “Outside In” Approach

 The “Outside In” approach tackles the displacement of small businesses and communities by designing spaces and programs that literally bring people and local organizations into the building.
 These types of solutions are more collaborative, involving partnerships between organizations and communities.
 These partnerships could be brokered by either party or, in some cases, by a designer who brings them both to the table.
 “Outside In” approaches might help to mitigate the effects of market displacements — especially the displacement of creative communities.
 They could take the following forms:

 In some cases, these programs are initiated internally and are implemented solely within a single company.
-Alternatively, these programs can be initiated by outside partners — including architects — to connect artists with a range of clients.2.
-The Event Space.
+Alternatively, these programs can be developed by outside partners — including architects, art consultants, and community arts commissions — to connect local artists with a range of clients.

 The Community Center is interchangeably an “Outside In” and “Inside Out” approach.
 It’s a multipurpose space built to support a variety of community and cultural activities, often for groups who have been most significantly impacted by the expanded footprint of companies in cities.
 Its design is optimized for flexibility, allowing for the fluid rotation of classes, exhibits, and retail.
 It can host career fairs, adult education programs, and even provide childcare services.

-For any media inquiries, please contact Kimberly Beals at .
+For media inquiries, email .